Scan to download

 On October 10, 2025, the day the Nobel Peace Prize was announced, a globally watched "insider trading" controversy unfolded.

 As early as July, a market for "2025 Nobel Peace Prize Winner" was opened on Polymarket, with a total trading volume exceeding $21.4 million.
-Popular candidates included Yulia Navalnaya, the widow of Russian opposition leader Alexei Navalny, former U.S. President Donald Trump (due to his controversial role in mediating the Hamas-Israel ceasefire), as well as environmental activist Greta Thunberg and WikiLeaks founder Julian Assange.
+Popular candidates included Yulia Navalnaya, the widow of Russian opposition leader Alexei Navalny, former U.S. President Trump (due to his controversial role in mediating the Hamas-Israel ceasefire), as well as environmental activist Greta Thunberg and WikiLeaks founder Julian Assange.

 This incident directly sparked a major debate about insider trading.

-One side argues that allowing insider information trading can raise market accuracy to 92%, as it accelerates information aggregation.
-Robin Hanson, an economist at George Mason University and one of the earliest advocates of prediction markets, has stated that allowing insiders to trade can improve the accuracy of odds; if the goal of prediction markets is to obtain accurate information, then you would certainly want to allow insider trading.
+One side argues that allowing insider information trading can increase market accuracy to 92%, as it accelerates information aggregation.
+Robin Hanson, an economist at George Mason University and one of the earliest advocates of prediction markets, has stated that allowing insiders to trade can improve the accuracy of odds; if the goal of prediction markets is to obtain accurate information, then you would definitely want to allow insider trading.

 What is the Regulatory Attitude of Major Countries/Regions Towards Prediction Markets?

 The attitude in Europe is more cautious.
 The European Securities and Markets Authority (ESMA) mentioned prediction markets in the 2025 Markets in Financial Instruments Directive II (MiFID II) rules, requiring investment firms to optimize order execution policies.
-The Markets in Crypto-Assets Regulation (MiCA) further incorporates them into the licensing framework for crypto asset service providers, particularly emphasizing anti-money laundering compliance, demonstrating a regulatory stance that is both open and cautious.
+The Markets in Crypto-Assets Regulation (MiCA) further incorporates them into the licensing framework for crypto asset service providers, particularly emphasizing anti-money laundering compliance, showing a regulatory stance that is both open and cautious.

 Overall, fragmented regulation exacerbates the risks of prediction markets, with most countries or regions focusing on anti-money laundering and consumer protection, either directly banning such derivative contracts or imposing strict entry licenses.